Ear to the Ground

 What can you expect from the Mississauga Noise By-Law Update?

-HGC Engineering has reviewed the recommendations set out in the by-law review report and before we go into detail, here is a brief summary of what the changes could mean for developers, property managers and business owners if they are implemented:
+HGC has reviewed the recommendations set out in the by-law review report and before we go into detail, here is a brief summary of what the changes could mean for developers, property managers and business owners if they are implemented:

 • Consolidation of the two by-laws by repealing By-Law 785-80 (Noise Nuisance By-Law) and amending By-Law 360-79 (Noise Control By-Law).